What is econology, ecological economics?

-What is econology?
-Written by Christophe Martz in June and revised in November 2004 2006 2016 and May
+Written by the engineer ENSAIS (INSA Strasbourg) Christophe Martz in June 2004, revised in November 2006 and May 2016

 Econology is the neologism resulting from the contraction of words: economy and ecology.
 It is a recent term that was born in the early 2000s when the general public began to realize the impact of human activities on the Earth's ecosystem.
 Christophe Martz created the Econologie.com site in 2003 to democratize the concept of econology.

-Un forum gathered tens of thousands of members interested in econology.
+Un forum ecological economy and energy gathered tens of thousands of members interested in econology.
 There are many and varied discussions: from water management to insulation, gardening or eco-driving…

 The purpose of the site is Econologie.com to discover and democratize econology by showing that it is possible to (re?) reconcile economics (s) and ecology.

 The term economy must be taken as much in the sense of saving money as in its broader sense: the set of activities of a human community relating to the production, distribution and consumption of wealth.

 Thus, in view of recent climatic events (but not only because econology does not only concern global warming), it is urgent to see the birth of a global economy that takes environmental impact into account in a systematic way.
 And if we don't do it now, we'll pay it later…

 Many leaders, industrial and political, see ecology (and respect for the environment) as an obstacle to economic growth!
 This is false provided that technological and organizational developments wise!
 On the contrary, certain econological solutions would make it possible to reduce the unemployment problems of certain regions ... and to revive abandoned industrial centers.

 The only losers from econology would be people living from exhaustion and the mess of planetary resources.
 It is unfortunately these people who are currently pulling the strings of the world and the economy ...
 These wealthy people also develop very significant social inequalities (as humanity has never known ...) ...

 Econology?
 OK but how?

 Quite simply by political, technological, organizational or everyday consumption choices no longer based on the depletion of resources but on sustainability.